Sara Hurwitz

-Sara Hurwitz is an Orthodox Jewish spiritual leader aligned with the "Open Orthodox" faction of Modern Orthodox Judaism in the United States.
+Sara Hurwitz is a South African-American Orthodox Jewish spiritual leader aligned with the "Open Orthodox" faction of Modern Orthodox Judaism in the United States.
 She is considered by some to be the first female Orthodox rabbi.
 She serves at the Hebrew Institute of Riverdale as rabba, and she is the president and co-founder of Yeshivat Maharat, both in Riverdale, New York.

 Early career

 Hurwitz was born in Johannesburg, South Africa, on March 15, 1977, to relatively secular parents Melanie and Mervyn Hurwitz.
 Seeing the violence in apartheid South African and not wanting to raise a family there, the Hurwitz family moved to Boca Raton, Florida in 1989.
 Due to the lack of Jewish day schools in Boca Raton at the time, Hurwitz chose to attend the local public school.
 Her Jewish education came from her synagogue life, youth groups, and her aunt, who introduced her to Orthodox Judaism.
 As a teenager, she was interested in teaching Torah and Jewish text to adults.

 Hurwitz graduated from high school in 1994 and then studied for a year at Midreshet Lindenbaum.
 She attended Barnard College, where she majored in psychology, graduating in 1999.
 While at Barnard, she joined a group of women who created Lights in Action, a student-run organization that connected Jewish students to Judaism by organizing conferences and producing teaching materials.
 Hurwitz continued as the director of Lights in Action after graduating, serving for a total of six years.

 In 2000, Hurwitz entered the Drisha Institute for Women in the Drisha Scholars Circle Program.
 During her time at Drisha, Hurwitz began teaching and lecturing around the country with programs such as the Jewish Orthodox Feminist Alliance, CLAL, and Jewish Community Centers.
 After graduating in 2003, she worked for JOFA's Gender and Orthodoxy project for three years and developed a gender-sensitive biblical curriculum for Orthodox day schools.